maziac/fastestjoystick/Readme.md

 Furthermore the library uses a queue of 3 packets (TX_PACKET_LIMIT).
 If we simply write into the queue we end up in a delay of 3ms.
-So the SW clears the queue and afterwards synchronizes with USB poll to make sure that always only 1 packet is in use.
+So the SW makes sure that always only 1 packet is used.
 I.e. the packet is immediately sent in the next USB poll.

 # Functionality